virror/BehaviorTreeDesigner/IncludedNodes.md

 * Parallel:
   > Runs all children simultaneously.
     Returns SUCCESS if all children is successful, otherwise FAILURE.

+* Random:
+  > Runs one random node and returns it status.

 ## Debug
 * FixedValue: